Bernhard Wise: Legal reform and latter life

 Wise was Attorney-General in Lyne's ministry from September 1899 to June 1904 and, from July 1901, was also Minister of Justice.
 He was now able to put through some of his ideas for social reform and succeeded in passing important legislation, including the Industrial Arbitration Act (1901), the Early Closing Act (1899), the Old-age Pensions Act (1900) and the Women's Franchise Act (1902).
 He resigned his seat in the Legislative Assembly to accept an appointment to the Legislative Council on 30 October 1900, to pilot the Arbitration bill through the Council.
 More than once he had a State Children's bill passed by the Council only to have it rejected by the Assembly and its ideas were incorporated in the Neglected Children and Juvenile Offenders Act (1905).
 He was acting-Premier for part of 1903–04.

 When John See resigned as Premier, Wise was considered for appointment, however the Governor Sir Harry Rawson refused considering him to be able but unreliable and in due course asked Thomas Waddell to be Premier.
 Wise refused to serve in Waddell's ministry.

-He subsequently travelled and, while in South America in 1906, contracted malaria which affected his health for the remainder of his days.
-Most of his time was spent in England and on 10 March 1908 his seat in the Legislative Council was declared vacant due to his absence for two sessions.
+On 10 March 1908 his seat in the Legislative Council was declared vacant due to his absence for two sessions.
 In May 1915, he was appointed Agent-General for New South Wales in London.
 He worked hard despite his ill-health and died suddenly in Kensington in September 1916 (aged 58).
 His wife survived him with one son.